engranshul/maps-webapp-typescript/README.md

   import with curly braces always.This rule doesnt apply to 3rd party modules
 * Hook up Google Maps by generating an API key on the Google Developer's Console.Creating an API key requires a Google Developer account with billing enabled.This means you have to have a credit card tied to your Google account.
+* learnt about how to add markers to map and read type definition files